supermerger/signal-notes/posts/tension.md

 The trouble comes from when the system *works*.
 I can no longer apply [stress test](stress%20test.md)ing.
 It has passed, and it is now fully sublimated.

 It is interesting to me that I define systems as something that reduces friction and ambiguity.
 What happens if I flip this around?
 A system increases fluidity and certainty.
 Framing it in this way means we are transforming the [force](force.md) from a push force into a pull force.

+#####  Autonomy vs Validation
+The freelancer tension.
+On the one hand you like to have freedom to do what you want and work with who you choose On the other hand you desire validation that you have done a good job.
+I prefer validation in the currency of money.